 Refusal to accept traditional identity categories has become the norm for many young people, but if we look closer other facts might come to our attention.
 The word Pivotals started to come up recently, so who are these people.
 Pivotal generation is a spot between Generation Z and Millennials who are between the ages of 12-34, there really is not a universally defined age range for this generation but the best way to describe them is that they are less than 18 years old.
-Attributes of their character includes creating their own unique identity, social behaviour and belief systems.
+Attributes of their character include creating their own unique identity, social behavior, and belief systems.

 - They watch 2-4 hours of YouTube a week.